Shopify/polaris/.changeset/poor-llamas-taste.md

 '@shopify/polaris-migrator': minor
 ---

-Updated the `migrate` function to accept a file list
+Updated the CLI to accept a file list via `stdin`